caplena/knowledge-base/docs/05-03-Automatic-Translation.md

 ![Bildschirmfoto 2022-06-02 um 11.05.38.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/SBF5iOsdxVA)

-## Can I export the translated texts?
+**Data export**

-Yes you can.
 When exporting the data, translations will be included by default.
 Using the "Advanced options" you can change the column position of the translated text or exclude it from the export file.

 ![Bildschirmfoto 2022-06-02 um 11.16.48.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/fpyzxNInwko)